NivBar/IIS_PROJECT/README.md

 1. Node.js
 2. NPM
 3. Python38
-<sub> you will also need to install the npm packages and to activate the flask server (see bellow) </sub>
+ <br /> you will also need to install the npm packages and to activate the flask server (see bellow)

 ### install npm packages
 you will need to open a terminal in the application root and install the react packages by simply running: